xsdc/AppleStoreKataSolutions/KATAS.md

 - To complete each kata, refer to the markdown file containing the challenges in the design pattern root directory, eg. `DesignPatterns/AppleStoreVisitor/VisitorKata.md`

-- These will contain challenges that are needed to be completed.
+- These will contain challenges that need to be completed.